{{flagHref}}

 3. For what purposes is rhodium primarily used?

-The most common applications for rhodium include automotive catalytic converters, chemical catalysts, electrical contacts, reflective coatings, and for plating white gold, silver, and other jewellery.
+The most common applications for rhodium include automotive catalytic converters (approximately 85% of demand), chemical catalysts for acetic acid and nitric acid production, reflective coatings for optical equipment, and electroplating for white gold and platinum jewellery.

 4. Is rhodium used similarly to platinum and palladium?